tokarev-artem/ai-story-teller-app/README.md

    ```bash
    aws configure
    ```
-   Enter your Access Key ID, Secret Access Key, region, and output format as prompted.
+   Enter your Access Key ID, Secret Access Key, region (tested only in us-east-1, since bedrock models are in us-east-1), and output format as prompted.

    Or just export your Access Key ID, Secret Access Key and Session token (if exists)